 Here’s a story about a jewelry designer with customizable products who increased her conversion rate by four times and her sales by seven times by making just one change to her website (then capitalizing on it with targeted social media ads)!

-Usually, the design work that Aeolidia does doesn’t pay off until after we launch the site.
+Usually, Aeolidia’s design work doesn’t pay off until after we launch the site.
 But, by working on streamlining customizable products and options, we were able to help a jewelry designer revolutionize her business right away.
 I’ve been dying to be able to tell you about this!

 Robyn took our cue and got exactly what we were driving at: